 Samples

 All animals were sampled by their private veterinary surgeon during a healthcare visit for other reasons.
 A total of 603 dogs and 316 cats were sampled from different Italian regions, mostly Lombardy (476 dogs, 187 cats).
 Animals were sampled either from regions severely affected by COVID-19 outbreaks in humans or from those that offered convenient access to samples.
 Oropharyngeal (303 dogs, 173 cats), nasal (183 dogs, 78 cats), and/or rectal (66 dogs, 30 cats) swabs were collected from a total of 494 pets using synthetic fiber swabs (Table 1).
+Oropharyngeal swabs were collected by inserting the swab into the posterior pharynx and tonsillar areas.
+For collection of nasal secretions, the same swab was inserted into each nostril and rotated in order to be saturated by the nasal fluid.
+Rectal swabs were collected by inserting the swab 1-2 cm past the anal verge and rotating the swab gently 360°.
+After swabbing each swab was immersed in 1.5 ml of viral transport medium.

 For 340 dogs and 188 cats, full signalment and clinical history were available, including breed, sex, age, exposure to COVID-19 infected humans (COVID-19 positive household, suspected COVID-19 positive household but not confirmed by specific assay, and COVID-19 negative household), presence of respiratory signs (cough, sneezing, conjunctivitis, nasal and/or ocular discharge).

 Sera were available for 188 dogs and 63 cats for which complete signalment, history and location were available (Fig. 1).
 Additional sera were collected from diagnostic laboratories for 263 dogs and 128 cats from the affected areas, but which lacked further historical information.